sophiedamelio/project_4/README.md

 # songSpace

 This app serves as a hub for all the songs you want to play and practice.
-You can use it as a library for ease of access and paste in other folks' songs, or use it as a space to keep track of all the songs you have written yourself.
+You can use it as a library for ease of access and paste in other folks' songs, and use it like a digital songbook.
+Or, you can use it as a space to keep track of all the songs you have written yourself.
 You can add songs, edit songs, and select songs to display as you play along.

 ----